Wake Co. mom thanks firefighters who saved child from hot car

 ZEBULON, N.C.
-(WTVD) --A Wake County mom is thanking the firefighters who rushed to get her three-year-old daughter out of her hot, locked car Saturday.
+(WTVD) --A Wake County mom is thanking the firefighters who rushed to get her 3-year-old daughter out of her hot, locked car Saturday.

 Amanda Harris accidentally locked her keys in the car outside of Zebulon's Sunset Slush, after she'd strapped her daughter Abigail into her car seat.